Air Guardsman acts as first responder to vehicle accident

 |0

-This work, Air Guardsman acts as first responder to vehicle accident, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Air Guardsman acts as first responder to vehicle accident, by MSgt Jeffrey Schultze, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT